 - Follow your journal’s guidelines.
-Each journal has specific instructions for authors (for example, see the ApJ guidelines), including guidelines for formatting, structure, etc. Not all of these guidelines are strictly enforced, but the more closely you adhere to these guidelines the fewer problems you may encounter during the publishing process.
+Each journal has specific instructions for authors (for example, see the ApJ guidelines), including guidelines for formatting, structure, etc. Not all of these guidelines are strictly enforced, but the more closely you adhere to these guidelines the fewer problems you may encounter during the or self publishing or publishing process.

 - Use the tools of the trade.
 Unlike many other fields of science, most journals in astronomy expect submissions to be prepared in LaTeX, a markup language with sophisticated typesetting features.
 If you haven’t used LaTeX before, it may take a few weeks to get the hang of it, but if you’re writing a long manuscript loaded with equations, citations, figures, and tables, you’ll find that it really is the best tool for the job.
 Looking through the sample files for the AAS LaTeX package, or the equivalent for the publisher of your choice, can help you get started.
 Downloading LaTeX sources for papers on the arXiv can similarly serve as examples.
 You can use BibTeX to manage your references, and ADS can give you properly formatted BibTeX citations to copy into your .bib database file.
 Figures are usually saved in eps format, which supports vector graphics so that figures can be resized to any resolution.